Inequalities for space-bounded Kolmogorov complexity: Space-bounded Kolmogorov complexity

+We need to specify also how the machine gets the input string (strings) and how it produces the output string.
+If input/output is written on the tape, then the space used by the computation cannot be less than the input/output length.
+To avoid this artificial restriction, one usually assumes that separate tapes are used for input and output, and make them read- and write-only (so they cannot be used for computations).
+If we switch from this model to the worktape-only model, we get, in addition to $O(\log s)$, also $O(\text{input/output size})$ space overhead.

+For technical reasons, in this paper we use a specific and a bit unusual computation model (finite-state automaton plus two stacks, see below).
+The results obtained for this model remain valid for multitape Turing machines, but sometimes in a slightly weaker form, namely, with additional $O(\log s)$ terms that appear when we switch from one model to another.\footnote{Strangely enough, it seems that this specific model is essential in our proofs and we do not know how to avoid it even if we agree to have additional $O(\log s)$ terms in our results.}

+Our machines have \begin{itemize} \item one-sided one-directional read-only input tapes with end markers\footnote{For the program tape, the use of the end markers means that we consider plain complexity, not the prefix one (that requires that the interpreter finds by itself where the program ends).
+However, we allow logarithmic terms in our inequalities for complexities, so the difference between plain and prefix complexity is not important for us.} (one or two tapes, depending on the number of inputs); \item one-sided one-directional write-only output tape; \item two binary stacks (with \textsc{push}/\textsc{pop}/\textsc{empty} requests) as memory devices. \end{itemize} All these devices are connected to the finite-state control unit.
+The tape alphabet is binary, and the sum of the stack lengths is considered as the space measure.

+Note that two stacks are equivalent to a finite tape that can be extended (by inserting an empty cell) or contracted (by deleting a cell) near the head of the Turing machine; the stacks correspond to the parts of the tape on the left and on the right of the head.
+The head of such a machine knows whether it is at the first/last cell of the tape, and can insert an empty cell or delete a cell before/after the current one.\footnote{To simulate such a tape (with insertions and deletions) on a standard tape, a $O(\log s)$ space overhead is needed: when inserting a cell, we need to move information along the tape to make space for the new cell, and for that we need $O(\log s)$ additional space for counters (or a special marker symbol that makes the alphabet bigger, so the overhead is even worse).}

 \begin{definition} Let $I$ be a machine of the described type with two one-directional read-only input tapes, one one-directional write-only output tape and two binary stacks.
-We say that $I^s(p,x)=y$ if machine $I$ with inputs $p$ and $x$ produces $y$ and the amount of used memory does not exceed $s$ during the computation.
+We say that $I^s(p,x)=y$ if machine $I$ with inputs $p$ and $x$ produces $y$ and the total length of the two stacks never exceeds $s$ during the computation.
 We define the conditional space-bounded Kolmogorov complexity as

-The unconditional version is obtained when the condition $x$ is an empty string. \end{definition}
+The unconditional version is obtained when the condition $x$ is the empty string. \end{definition}

 Then, as usual, we need a version of the Kolmogorov--Solomonoff universality theorem that says that there exists an optimal machine making the complexity minimal.
 Now the space bounds should be taken into account, and for our model $O(1)$ additional space is enough: